Trade/other name(s): Temodar

 Valproic acid (Depakote, Depakene) may have a small effect on the level of temozolomide in the body.
 If you are taking this drug, be sure to talk to your doctor or nurse.

-Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with dacarbazine.
+Temozolomide can lower platelet counts and increase the risk of bleeding.
+Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding further during treatment with temozolomide.
 These include:

 Note that many cold, flu, fever, and headache remedies contain aspirin or ibuprofen.
 Ask your pharmacist if you aren't sure what's in the medicines you take.